jccraigw/simple-web-crawler/README.md

 2. Can not use frameworks to handle crawling

 3. With more time I would like to have more robust error handling

+4. Basic print display could be improved

 ### Error Handling